 Take-away: Aim for quality, not quantity.

 Next, LinkedIn connection requests seem to be quite random (at least in my experience).
 Occasionally, I will receive a quick note from a requester as to why they’d like to connect with me.
-THANK YOU.
+Thank you.
 This makes sense.
 Thank you for reminding me where we met or explaining that you’d like to learn more about my area of expertise.
 But in most cases, I receive requests from total strangers with no introduction.
 What’s the point?
 Why do you want to connect with me?
 Please help me understand.
 Do you really think that one day I’ll hit up a LinkedIn connection to take advantage of his services as a DJ (real example)?
 Am I likely to use an unknown LinkedIn connection in the unlikely event I need a limo driver (also real)?
-I tend to presume that most of these folks have an ulterior motive (I’m looking at you, sales people and financial advisors).
+I hate to presume that most of these folks have an ulterior motive (I’m looking at you, sales people), but I struggle to explain it any other way.
 I get so many random connection requests, it baffles me.
 These are people I’ve never met before and likely never will, considering our geographic locations and very different career paths.
-I used to check out the profile and send a quick message if I didn’t know the person.
-“Hi Mr X, thanks for your request to connect.
+I used to check out the profile and send a quick message if I didn’t know the person: “Hi Mr X, thanks for your request to connect.
 Could you please remind me where we’ve met?”
 But even that seems futile at this point.
 So now I just let the requests pile up.
-Shoot me a message if you think you can convince me otherwise.
+I’d love to hear from anyone who can convince me otherwise.

 We need to rethink how we’re using LinkedIn.
 Unless you’re looking for a job, it’s just not very useful anymore.
 It seems to me that we’ve lost sight of why we’re connecting with one another.
 I realize that it’s probably too late to go back to when connections actually meant something.
 So what’s next?
 If LinkedIn is MySpace, what’s the next Facebook?
 Whatever it is, I just hope we can use it for its intended purpose.